Geometric descriptions for the polarization for nonparaxial optical fields: a tutorial: Measures of polarization and their geometric interpretations

-It is tempting to interpret the second term on the right-hand side of Eq.~(\ref{polhalfnotpol}) as a ``2D-unpolarized'' component, since, if the eigenpolarizations ${\bf e}_1$ and ${\bf e}_2$ were contained in the same plane, there would be a reference frame in which this term would be proportional to the matrix ${\rm Diag}(1,1,0)$, which would describe unpolarized light in the paraxial sense.
-In general, however, the polarization ellipses for ${\bf e}_1$ and ${\bf e}_2$ are not contained in the same plane, and the consequences of this fact on the distribution of spin amongst the first and second terms has been studied in great detail by Gil and collaborators \cite{SanJose2011,Gil2017,GilPRA2018,GilEPJ2018,GilOL2018}.
-Note that according to the measure $P_{\rm II}$, a fully polarized field corresponds only to one where two eigenvalues vanish, but (unlike for $P_{\rm I}$) a completely unpolarized field is one for which the two largest eigenvalues are equal, regardless of the third.
-Alternatively, $P_{\rm II}=0$ can be interpreted as meaning that the field has no fully polarized component, rather than it being fully unpolarized.
+It is tempting to interpret the second term on the right-hand side of Eq.~(\ref{polhalfnotpol}) as a ``2D-unpolarized'' component, since, if the eigenpolarizations ${\bf e}_1$ and ${\bf e}_2$ were contained in the same plane, there would be a reference frame in which this term would be proportional to the matrix ${\rm Diag}(1,1,0)$, giving a contribution similar to that of unpolarized light in the paraxial sense.
+In general, however, the polarization ellipses for ${\bf e}_1$ and ${\bf e}_2$ are not contained in the same plane, a case referred to by Gil and collaborators as polarimetric nonregularity \cite{SanJose2011,Gil2017,GilPRA2018,GilEPJ2018,GilOL2018,GilNJP2021} which has consequences e.g. on the distribution of spin amongst the first and second terms.
+Note that according to the measure $P_{\rm II}$, for a field to be fully polarized two eigenvalues must vanish, but (unlike for $P_{\rm I}$) a completely unpolarized field is one for which the two largest eigenvalues are equal, regardless of the third.
+One could say that $P_{\rm II}=0$ can be interpreted as meaning that the field has no fully polarized component, rather than it being fully unpolarized.

-The measures $P_{\rm I}$ and $P_{\rm II}$ (and those related univocally to each of them) seek to characterize with a single quantity the level of polarization of the matrix.
-However, the polarization matrix has three eigenvalues whose sum gives the total intensity, which is not relevant to polarization.
+The measures $P_{\rm I}$ and $P_{\rm II}$ (and those related univocally to each of them) have been used to characterize with a single quantity the level of polarization of the matrix.
+However, the polarization matrix has three eigenvalues whose sum gives the total intensity (which is not relevant to polarization).
 In other words, only two normalized eigenvalues $\lambda_i$ are independent since $\lambda_1+\lambda_2+\lambda_3=1$.
 Therefore, the full characterization of polarization from the eigenvalue point of view requires the specification of two numbers, and so each of the two measures above can be supplemented with a second measure.
 For example, Barakat \cite{Barakat1977} proposed a second measure to supplement $P_{\rm I}$, referred to here as $Q_{\rm I}$ and given by

 Note that $\sqrt{1-Q_{\rm I}^2}$ has been referred to as a degree of isotropy \cite{Hioe2006}.
 It has been shown that for fields with Gaussian statistics, $P_{\rm I}$ and $Q_{\rm I}$ are related to the Shannon and Renyi entropies \cite{Refregier2006}.
 Similarly, measures that supplement $P_{\rm II}$ have been proposed that like it are linear combinations of the normalized eigenvalues, such as \cite{Gil2004}